Find a Lender-Approved Local Conveyancer in Kimberley

 Planning law solicitors in Kimberley regulated by the Solicitors Regulation Authority

-The list below is a small selection of solicitors in Kimberley with expertise in planning law.
-This could include advice on applications about listed buildings and conservation areas
+The list below is a small selection of solicitors in Kimberley practicing in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including tree preservation orders

 • Miles & Cash Limited, 2 Godfrey Street, Heanor, Derbyshire, DE75 7GD